[Fixed] Erase Assistant Is Not Supported on This Mac (Tahoe)

 1. Go to Apple menu > Shut Down.

-3. Click the Options button, then click Continue.
+3. Click Options, then click Continue.

-Step 2: Click Disk UtilityContinue.
+Step 2: Click Disk Utility > Continue.

-Step 3: Select the internal hard drive>Erase.
+Step 3: Select the internal hard drive > Erase.

 Erase Your Mac with Disk Utility

-Step 5: Click the Erase button.
+Step 5: Click Erase.

 Bonus: How to Delete Multiple Files Quickly and Permanently